-- Child protection/parental controls should be configured for various network devices in your home network.
+- Parental controls should be configured for various network devices in your home network.

 The server and all of the other network devices are located in your home and not on the premises of the specialized vendor.
 The network devices are unknown to the FRITZ!Box.